AleksK1NG/Kotlin-Clean-Architecture-CQRS/README.md

 ```

 **Domain layer** encapsulates the most important business rules of the system, it is the place where we have to start
-building core business rules, at the Domain-centric architecture, we start developing from the domain.The
+building core business rules, at the Domain-centric architecture, we start developing from the domain.
-responsibilities of the domain layer:
+The responsibilities of the domain layer:

 * Defining domain models
 * Defining rules, domain and business errors